Yosuke-workvivo/Workvivo-SIEM/workvivo-SIEM-python/README.md

 cp env.template .env
 ```

-3. Edit the `.env` file and fill in your actual Workvivo credentials:
+3. Edit the `.env` file and fill in your actual Workvivo credentials and your timezone:
 ```
 WORKVIVOID=your_actual_workvivo_id
 WORKVIVOTOKEN=your_actual_workvivo_token
-TIMEZONE=UTC
+TIMEZONE='Asia/Tokyo'
 ```

 ## Usage